-Android Wear 2.0 lets iPhone users pair an Android Wear watch and get an experience almost as good as those who worship at the altar of Google.
+Android Wear 2.0 lets iPhone users pair an Android Wear watch and get an experience almost as good as those treading the pure Google smartphone pairing path.

 Of course those of you who were running an older version of Wear will know that most Wear watches already worked with iOS, but the experience was very limited.
 With 2.0 many more features have been rolled in, and although Android smartphone users will still have a few exclusive extras, it's definitely much better now for the iPhone.

 So, if you've thought about avoiding the Apple Watch and buying a Moto 360 2, Polar M600 - or like the look of the LG Watch Sport and LG Watch Style - but are tied to Apple's mobile operating system, Android Wear on iOS now brings you closer than ever to getting the best of both worlds.